Julian Stark

-Julian Stark (born 8 March 2001) is a German footballer who plays as a central midfielder for club SC Verl.
+Julian Stark (born 8 March 2001) is a German footballer who plays as a central midfielder for Liechtensteiner club Vaduz of the Swiss Super League.

 Career

 Stark began his youth career with FC Beuren-Weildorf and FC 03 Radolfzell, before joining the academy of 1.
 FC Heidenheim in 2017.
 In June 2020, he signed his first professional contract with Heidenheim.
 He made his debut for the club in the 2.
 Bundesliga on 18 April 2021, coming on as a substitute in 86th minute for Tim Kleindienst against Jahn Regensburg.
 The away match finished as a 3–0 win for Heidenheim.

 For the 2022–23 season, Stark moved to SC Freiburg II in 3.
 Liga.

 On 13 July 2024, Stark signed with SC Verl.

+On 15 July 2026, Stark joined Vaduz in Swiss Super League on a one-season contract.

 Personal life

 Stark was born in Überlingen, and grew up in the Beuren district of Salem, Baden-Württemberg.